api-client/core/docs/http-modules.md

 This is available in the **node** only.

-The request modules allow to extend ARC project's (or rather RequestFactory/ProjectRequestRunner) functionality by providing a pluggable interface to inject *modules* before the request is sent to the remote machine or after the response is ready.
+The request modules allow to extend API Client project's (or rather RequestFactory/ProjectRequestRunner) functionality by providing a pluggable interface to inject *modules* before the request is sent to the remote machine or after the response is ready.

 ## The HTTP request modules